Don't let Motion Sickness ruin any trip.

 When going out on a dive trip, it is recommended that you stay away from any medications that can make you drowsy or that can impair you in any way.

 - Non-drowsy antihistamines have been known to aid symptoms of motion sickness, so trying them out is a good idea.
 Make sure you always follow the instructions and always read the label.

 - Anti-nausea medication is a great way to relieve your symptoms fast.
 Make sure that they are non-drowsy and that you speak to your healthcare professional before trying as some can contradict medications that you may previously be on.
-The most well known antiemetic’s used amongst divers are Dramamine, Bonine and Meclizine which have been known to be effective.
-Always read the labels and warning signs on these medications, as individuals who are suffering with other illnesses may not be able to take them.
-Hyoscine is another common anti-sickness, which contains certain chemicals that should not be taken by people suffering with glaucoma.
-When choosing an anti-sickness medication, be smart and always check with your healthcare professional before taking.
+The most well-known antiemetic’s used amongst divers are Dramamine, Bonine, and Meclizine which have been known to be effective.
+Always read the labels and warning signs on these medications, as individuals who are suffering from other illnesses may not be able to take them.
+Hyoscine is another common anti-sickness, which contains certain chemicals that should not be taken by people suffering from glaucoma.
+When choosing an anti-sickness medication, be smart and always check with your healthcare professional before taking it.

-If unfortunately you do suffer with motion sickness, then make sure to always replenish the nutrients lost by the body when vomiting and sweating.
+If unfortunately, you do suffer from motion sickness, then make sure to always replenish the nutrients lost by the body when vomiting and sweating.
 If you are prone to seasickness then always take with you a sachet of electrolytes that you can pour into your water to help avoid throwing up again and can help keep your strength up.